-From an ontological perspective, the research demonstrated an ontological approach that could mine a collection of legacy systems for a common AD ontology and produce mappings from the legacy system data structures to this ontology with a consistently high level of semantic quality assurance.
-Also, that the programme highlighted the usefulness of an ontological realism as a strong basis for producing an integrated picture across the range of legacy systems.
+From an ontological perspective, the research demonstrated the benefits of an ontological approach that could mine a collection of legacy systems for a common AD ontology and produce mappings from the legacy system data structures to this ontology with a consistently high level of semantic quality assurance.
+It also highlighted the usefulness of an ontological realism as a strong basis for producing an integrated picture across the range of legacy systems.